- 1. Endurance Tests

 Description / procedure: The athlete lies on their back with feet flat on the floor and knees at right angles.
 With fingertips at the temples, the athlete curls up so the elbows touch the thighs.
 The shoulders must return fully to the floor.
 The number of complete sit-ups is counted in the prescribed time, ranging from 20 to 60 seconds (the technique used may vary).

-Equipment required: timer, floor mat. other comments: The exact technique may vary between variations of this test, so you must ensure the technique being used is the same as used for the norms being utilised, and is documented with the results.
+Equipment required: timer, floor mat. other comments: The exact technique may vary between variations of this test, so you must ensure the technique being used is the same as used for the norms being utilised, and is documented with the results.- PUSH-UP

 Description / procedure: Can be the total number of push-ups completed or the number completed in a set time period.
 The starting position is with the hands and feet touching the floor, the body and legs are in a straight line, the arms extended and at a right angles to the body.